moj-analytical-services/user-guidance/source/documentation/tools/dashboard-service/index.md

 >

 You can manage your dashboard to:
-* add viewer or admin permissions
+- add viewer or admin permissions
-* remove viewer or admin permissions
+- remove viewer or admin permissions
-* add user or domain access
+- add or remove domain access
-* remove user or domain access

 <!-- External links -->